-When complete, the Gitchi-Gami State Trail will be an 86 mile non-motorized, paved trail connecting Two Harbors to Grand Marais along the North Shore of Lake Superior.
+Several segments of the Gitchi-Gami State Trail have been completed, totaling over 33 miles.
+When complete, the trail will be an 86 mile paved trail for non-motorized use, connecting Two Harbors to Grand Marais along the North Shore of Lake Superior.
 Much of the trail will be located in abandoned segments or right-of-way on Highway 61, while other segments will allow you to sample a diversity of the North Shore's varied environments.
-Several segments of the trail have been completed, totaling over 28 miles.

 - Trail segments

 This one-mile segment follows the old Scenic Highway 61 roadway and bypasses the Silver Creek tunnel.
 There are 4,000 feet of continuous vistas of Lake Superior.

 Gooseberry Falls State Park to Silver Bay - 17.6 miles

 This is the longest continuous segment of trail as well as one of the most diverse, traveling through both urban and natural environments.
 The trail begins at Gooseberry Falls State Park and continues northeast through Iona’s Beach Scientific and Natural Area and Split Rock Lighthouse State Park before entering Beaver Bay and Silver Bay.
 Between these two communities, the Cleveland-Cliffs overlook showcases the area's mining history and its railways and docks.
 This trail segment ends at Outer Drive in the center of Silver Bay, next to the hockey arena.

 Note: This trail segment has steep hills and curves that can be particularly arduous for recreational use.
 There are numerous rest stops along the way, and access to camping and fishing through the state parks.